|The 4-story Victorian building went up against one of the most powerful titans of American finance and industry--and won. photo by Alice Lum|

 Hurley’s was known as a place where status was left at the door.
 Mayor John Lindsay stopped in once, only to be hissed by the patrons.
 When Henry Kissinger and two bodyguards got noisy, they were ejected by the bartender “for rowdy behavior.”

-But nothing in New York City is permanent and in 1979 Hurley Brothers and Daly was sold.
+But nothing in New York City is permanent and in 1979 Hurley's was sold.
 Journalist William Safire spoke for New Yorkers in an article mourning the loss.
 The mahogany bar was removed to a Third Avenue restaurant and, as Nancy Arum wrote in her letter to New York Magazine that year “a pretend old-fashioned bar now stands where the real old-fashioned bar once was.”

 The pretend old-fashioned bar took the name Hurley’s and, most likely, tourists never noticed the change.
 But proximity, tradition, or habit still brought the Rockefeller Center workers and celebrities into the bar until September 2, 1999.
 That night owner Adrien Barbey served the last glass of beer in the bar that had stood at Sixth Avenue and 49th Street for 102 years.